 1 Skype internal calls can be offered for free as - besides authentication - practically all infrastructure is provided transparently by the participating peers and not the company Skype itself.
-For the Skype Out service that connects the Skype VoIP network with the plain old telephone systems, however, Skype has to provide and run a considerable amount of hardware resources which is one reason why this service is not offered for free.
+For the Skype Out service that connects the Skype VolP network with the plain old telephone systems, however, Skype has to provide and run a considerable amount of hardware resources which is one reason why this service is not offered for free.

-servers, Skype is using a subset of the peers connected to the Skype P2P network to take over as many of these tasks as possible.
+Proceedings of the Twelfth Americas Conference on Information Systems, Acapulco, Mexico August 04th-06th 2006 servers, Skype is using a subset of the peers connected to the Skype P2P network to take over as many of these tasks as possible.